-None of this can be achieved without shared objectives and agreed strategies as to how we create our own niche and capitalize on our unique strengths in a global economy, which is more than ever driven by knowledge.
+None of this can be achieved without shared objectives and agreed strategies as to how we create our own niche and capitalize on our unique strengths in a global economy.
+This economy is more than ever driven by knowledge.

-Given the perils which our traditional commodities now face, we have to build a knowledge economy because of the emergence of new products in world trade principally computer-based and the related growth of international trade in services which now represent over 50% of the value of total trade.
+Given the perils which our traditional commodities now face, we have to build a knowledge economy.
+There is an emergence of new products in principally computer-based world trade, and the related growth of international trade in services now represents over 50 per cent of the value of total trade.